 ClassPass: An Exercise in SuccessWritten by Jenora V

 Payal Kadakia is reinventing exercise in 50 cities across the world, making workouts social, engaging, and – most importantly – fun.
-Read how the MIT graduate is beating off the competition to create one of Forbes’s hotly-tipped Next Billion Dollar Companies.
+Read how the MIT grad is beating off the competition to create one of Forbes’s hotly-tipped Next Billion Dollar Companies.

 With investors including Google Ventures and Thrive Capital, ClassPass was always destined to shake things up.
 Now, seven years into its journey, the fitness app tipped by Forbes as a future billion dollar enterprise shows no signs of slowing down its pace.
 Partnering with over 12,000 studios in 50 cities around the world, ClassPass amps up workouts across the globe, giving users access to an unprecedented level of variety from Muay Thai to gymnastics, pole dancing to meditation classes.
 As it makes its mark in Hong Kong, we sat down with founder and executive chairman Payal Kadakia, who explained their mission and their might.
 “We’ve built this system so that it’s really about convenience in the sense of being able to do anything that you want,” she says.
 “Our entire platform is built on discovery and giving people the access and flexibility to make fitness not obligatory, but fun.”
 Hop off your treadmill and read on to find out more.